My Story: Meet Cory

 Now I needed to share it with others.

-I believe people have huge amounts of untapped potential.
+I believe people, leaders and organizations have so much more potential.
 I see it every day.

-We can realize our potential but first, we need to know we can (that it is in fact something you can do) and second, we need the guidance, community and Operating System to do it.
+We can realize our potential but first, we need to know we can (that yes, it is possible) and second, we need the consistent guidance, community and the right Operating System to do it.

 But once that comes together, amazing things happen.

-That’s why I founded The Personal Greatness Project and then, The Mental Gym – to help good people become the greatest versions of themselves.
+That’s why I founded The Personal Greatness Project and then, The Mental Gym – to help people become the best versions of themselves and Live Their 10s.

 After years of seeing the inspiring, incredible results The "OS for Living Your 10" has had on business leaders, teams, athletes, coaches, students, teachers, and parents (and more!)
-I founded The Mental Gym, to be the most practical and accessible way for good people everywhere to come together, train together, and Live Their 10.
+I founded The Mental Gym, to be the most practical and accessible way for people everywhere to come together, train together, and Live Their 10.

 Because you do, and you are.

-We’re building a community of like-minded people who genuinely care about becoming their best selves too.
+We’re building a community of like-minded people who genuinely care about becoming their best selves and living their best lives.

 And if you’re ready to discover what that could mean for you in your life, I'm inviting you to join us.